 Life comes with a myriad of moods, emotions, and feelings.
 Many of which are very gratifying, amazing and overall just feel good.
 But the fact of life is that these also come with, at times, feelings that aren’t that pleasant.
 Insecurity, loneliness or just general sadness.
 We all experience these feelings and for most of us they pass relatively quickly.
 These thoughts and feelings don’t hang around long enough to hinder our lives or debilitate us in a serious way.
 But for some these feeling of emptiness, worry and overall hopelessness become all-consuming to the point that life becomes, to a point unlivable.
 Old hobbies and interests fall to the wayside, socializing with friends and family seems less important, and even eating and sleeping regularly becomes disrupted.
 Depression, which can also be labeled as “clinical depression” or “depressive disorder” is a mood disorder that can cause some distressing symptoms that effect how you think, feel, and how you handle your daily life.
 Typically to be diagnosed you need to have these types of feeling every day for about two weeks.

-So generally speaking, there are two different types of depressive mood disorder.
+So generally speaking, there are two different types of depressive mood disorders.
 The first one is called “Major Depression”.
 This is characterized with periods of extreme sadness or hopelessness.
 Very little activity, physically or emotionally.
 Any sort of activity or interaction takes a lot of effort to participate in.
 Whether it is getting dressed in the morning, going to work, or even just talking to a friend.
 It is very difficult to accomplish these seemingly simple tasks.
 These episodes can last from a few hours to up to two weeks.

 Persistent Depressive Disorder